 The appearance of unsolicited questions

-Candidates of the TEAS test will have to complete 170 questions, however, only 150 of them will be scored.
+Candidates for the TEAS test will have to complete 170 questions, however, only 150 of them will be scored.
 The remaining 20 questions will be used by the organizers for internal purposes, including assessing the quality of the test and improving the test procedure.
 However, the questions are mixed together and the candidate cannot separate which are scored or not.
 That means you have to do even the unscored questions.
 This can be considered a disadvantage for the candidates.

 Unable to go back to previous questions